GuilleDiaz7/Kaggle-Competitions/titanic/README.md

 ## Preprocess the data

 We convert the `Survived` variable into a factor and change the labels to be more readable.
+I added this step to the `recipe` too.
+It is not neccesary to run it both times.

 ```R
 titanic_train <- titanic_train %>%
   mutate(